envi-idl/UAVToolkit/README.md

 ### Worth Mentioning

-If there are any requests, don't hesitate to add an issue for the repository.
-I can easily create some ENVI extensions for the tasks to help make things easier to process if you are not an IDL programmer.
+If there are any feature requests, don't hesitate to add an issue for the repository.
+If you have an issue, please be sure to include debug information and you may be asked to share some sample data for testing purposes which will not be shared.

 ## Installation

+Please select **one** of the below options.
+Why one?
+Well, if you have SAVE files and PRO code on IDL's search path (or installed under ENVI), then the SAVE file will win over the PRO code.
+This means that you can have fun debugging odd issues with conflicts between newer and older versions of code.

-**Make sure you remove any previous version of the UAV Toolkit from IDL's search path or ENVI's custom_code directories**.
+**If upgrading, make sure you remove any previous version of the UAV Toolkit from IDL's search path or,  ENVI's custom_code, or ENVI's extension folder**.

-### Basic
+### Basic - PRO code

 To install the code, you just need to add this repository to IDL's search path.
 You can access this setting in **Preferences -> IDL -> Paths -> Insert**, navigate to the directory and select OK, and then make sure to check the box to have this folder recursively searched for code.
 Click **Apply** and **OK** once the path has been added.

 Note that you may have to reset IDL's session for the changes to take place.
 To do this you can simply press the **Reset** button in the IDL workbench.

-### Advanced Installation - SAVE files
+### ENVI Extensions - SAVE files

-For advanced users that want to create an IDL SAVE file with pre-compiled code, simply run the script `build_uav_toolkit.pro` which will create a SAVE file with accompanying tasks.
-The folder will be called "UAVToolkit-build" and will be created in your system's temporary directory.
-In this folder you will also find the task files for the several tasks include din the toolkit.
-Once you have done this, you have two ways to install the SAVE files.
-You can take the contents of the build directory and :
+For users that want to use the UAV Toolkit as an ENVI extension, you will need to run the `build_uav_toolkit.pro` file in the primary directory of the repository.
+Once this completes, take the **entire** `UAVToolkit-build` folder and place it into ENVI's extensions folder.
+Here are the potential locations that you

-- For ENVI 5.3 and admin rig hts the directory for Windows is **C:\\Program Files\\Exelis\\ENVI53\\custom_code**
+- For ENVI 5.3 and admin rig hts the directory for Windows is **C:\\Program Files\\Exelis\\ENVI53\\extensions**

-- For ENVI 5.4 and admin rights the directory for Windows is **C:\\Program Files\\Harris\\ENVI54\\custom_code**
+- For ENVI 5.4 and admin rights the directory for Windows is **C:\\Program Files\\Harris\\ENVI54\\extensions**

+- For ENVI 5.5 and admin rights the directory for Windows is **C:\\Program Files\\Harris\\ENVI55\\extensions**

 - If you do not have admin rights then you can find the local user directory in ENVI's preferences under:

-    **File -> Preferences -> Directories -> Custom Code Directory**
+    **File -> Preferences -> Directories -> Extensions Directory**

-    Once you place the file in ENVI's custom code folder you **must restart ENVI** before you will have access to them in ENVI.
+    Once you place the file in ENVI's extension folder you **must restart ENVI** before you will see them appear.

 **Note the location that you installed the SAVE files to.
-If you get a later version of this code, then you will need to update or remove these files for any changes to take effect.**
+If you get a later version of this code, then you will need to update or remove these files for access to new features.**

+Note: if you are an experienced ENVI + IDL user, you may be wondering why the instructions are to place the ENVI Tasks in the extensions folder (they usually go in the custom_code directory).
+The reason that this works is because, when the buttons are added to ENVI, I search for and open all tasks in the extensions_folder meaning that you only have to place the UAV toolkit in one location instead of two which makes the installation process easier.

 ## Requirements